 If you have a little more budget to spend, other fun and uniquely Japanese activities with the kids are the Robot Restaurant, experiencing a tea ceremony or watching a Sumo competition.

 Click on the pictures below for current prices and availability for these activities.

 There were also a few things we thought would be cool but missed out on doing.
 Maybe you can check them out and let us know what they are like.

-Hotel accommodation in Tokyo can be very expensive and incredibly small.
-While we almost always book our accommodation on Bookings.com in Tokyo we opted to use AirBnB.
-While we often find AirBnB be expensive for short visits, in Tokyo they were reasonably priced compared to most hotels.
+Whilst we almost always book our accommodation through Booking.com, in Tokyo we opted to use AirBnB.
+While we often find AirBnB expensive for short visits, in Tokyo they were reasonably priced compared to most hotels.
 Click here for a $50 credit on your first booking.

 The trains and subways make it easy to get around Tokyo.
 Signage is all in English as are the self-serve ticket kiosks.
 One thing to watch out for is the subway lines and JR rail lines which are run by different operators.
 You need different tickets.

 There are lots of day pass options too that may make sense if you plan to travel a lot in the city.
 The japan-guide.com website has a reasonable overview of these options.